johnno1962/injectionforxcode/README.md

 To use Injection, open the InjectionPluginLite project, build it and restart Xcode.
 This should add a submenu and an "Inject Source" item to Xcode's "Product" menu.
+If at first it doesn't appear, try restarting Xcode again.

 Open a simple example project such as UICatalog or GLEssentials from Apple and use the "Product/Injection Plugin/Patch Project for Injection" menu item to prepare the project and rebuild it (Be sure to #define DEBUG.)
 When you run the project it should connect to Xcode which will display a red badge on it's dock icon showing the application is prepared to load patch bundles.
 Select text in a class source file and use menu item "Product/Inject Source" to inject any changes you may have made into the app.

+## JetBrains AppCode IDE Support

+The InjectionPluginAppCode project provides basic support for code injection in the AppCode IDE.
+To use, install the file Injection.jar to directory "~/Library/Application Support/appCode10".
+For it to work you must also have the most recent version of the Xcode plugin installed as they share the same scripts.
+Re-patch your project when you switch from Xcode to AppCode as the internal TCP servers use different port numbers to connect.
+This new Java version of the Injection Plugin only works in the simulator and on my machine at least although it appears as command-"=" you need to type control-"=" to inject.

 ## Storyboard Injection